Updated June 8, 2024

 When to hire a credit repair company:

 Hire a credit repair company when you don't have the time to address collections.
-Reputable credit repair services know the best practices for handling debt collectors and credit bureaus.
-Credit repair professionals are highly trained to negotiate on your behalf.
+These companies know the most aggressive approach for handling debt collectors and credit bureaus.
+They have years of experience negotiating on behalf of their clients.

 Wait For Collection Account To Disappear